Flood Protection at the City of Richmond

 Have insurance companies been asked if the proposed flood protection upgrades will be sufficient for them to consider how they regard the risk in Richmond (so our premiums go down...)

-Jemima asked almost 2 years ago
+Jemima asked over 2 years ago

 Thanks for your question.
 We have started conversations with the industry and are pursuing further outreach with the Insurance Bureau of Canada to share the City's information, with the objective of influencing their conventional risk assessment methodologies.